aws-samples/amazon-ecs-demo-with-node-express/README.md

-# How to Deploy a Node-Express App on Amazon ECS - Updte
+# How to Deploy a Node-Express App on Amazon ECS

 The purpose of this repository is to demonstrate how to deploy a simple web application built by Express - Node.js web application framework on Amazon ECS by using Amazon ECR (Elastic Container Registry)